 Widely available but discontinued since 2017.

 I bought 5-6 rolls of Superia 200 and shot it in the span of 15 months.
-I shot most of them with my trusty Nikon FM and the now defunct 50mm f1.4 Ai-s that I dropped while reviewing this film in Spain.
+I shot most of them with my trusty Nikon FM and the -now defunct- 50mm f1.4 Ai-s that I dropped while reviewing this film in Spain.
 Even with different cameras and lenses, it gave consistent results with vivid colors.
-Saturated colors, resulting in saturated skin colors, with a slight bluish-green tone in the shadows.
+Saturated colors, resulting in saturated skin colors, with a slight blueish-green tone in the shadows.

 Reds and greens are very intense, it makes red tones and especially brown tones like the clay tiles or the facade in the picture turn into a darker crimson tone.
 It definitely gives an interesting tonality to warm colors, however, it also gives a pinkish tone to skin tones that I don’t find pleasant.
 In almost every picture, except in those too overexposed, people in it look like if they just finished a 5K run, pink cheeks, and red shadows.